Awards & Accomplishments

 Sociedad Latina was one of 50 finalists for the National Arts and Humanities Youth Program Award, recognizing our successful approach to creative youth development.

-Juan Maldonado, Director of Arts, Culture & Civic Engagement, was selected as a chair for Boston Creates, a community-wide effort to build a shared vision for arts and culture in Boston.
+Juan Maldonado, Program Director, was selected as a chair for Boston Creates, a community-wide effort to build a shared vision for arts and culture in Boston.

 Sociedad Latina’s STEAM Team was one of six nonprofit partners selected for the BoSTEM Expanded Learning Project, a five-year campaign to give all middle school students access to high-quality STEM experiences.